satellite-image-deep-learning/techniques/README.md

 * [Kornia](https://kornia.readthedocs.io/en/latest/augmentation.html) provides augmentation on the GPU
 * [toolbox by ming71](https://github.com/ming71/toolbox) -> various cv tools, such as label tools, data augmentation, label conversion, etc.

-## Model specification, versioning & compilation
+## Model tracking, versioning, specification & compilation
+* [dvc](https://dvc.org/) -> a git extension to keep track of changes in data, source code, and ML models together
+* [Weights and Biases](https://wandb.ai/) -> keep track of your ML projects.
+Log hyperparameters and output metrics from your runs, then visualize and compare results and quickly share findings with your colleagues
 * [geo-ml-model-catalog](https://github.com/radiantearth/geo-ml-model-catalog) -> provides a common metadata definition for ML models that operate on geospatial data
-* [dvc](https://dvc.org/) -> not specific to EO ML models, dvc is a git extension to keep track of changes in data, source code, and ML models together
 * [hummingbird](https://github.com/microsoft/hummingbird) ->  a library for compiling trained traditional ML models into tensor computations, e.g. scikit learn model to pytorch for fast inference on a GPU

 ## Deep learning packages, frameworks & projects